2025 Ascensor da Glória derailment

-At 18:04 (WEST) on 3 September 2025, a car of Ascensor da Glória, a funicular connecting Bairro Alto and Restauradores Square in Lisbon, Portugal, derailed and crashed, resulting in 16 deaths and 23 injuries.
+At 18:04 WEST on 3 September 2025, a car of Ascensor da Glória, a funicular connecting Bairro Alto and Restauradores Square in Lisbon, Portugal, derailed and crashed, resulting in 16 deaths and 23 injuries.
 The funicular was popular with tourists, and most of the casualties were foreign nationals.
 The car at the top of the hill sped uncontrollably downhill before derailing and hitting a building near the bottom.

 A national day of mourning was declared following the accident.
 An investigation into the incident was launched by the Office for the Prevention and Investigation of Accidents in Civil Aviation and Rail (GPIAAF) and Carris, Lisbon's public transport operator.
 An initial report by GPIAAF, issued on 6 September, stated that the cable connecting the two cabins of the Glória elevator had broken at its attachment point to the top car.

-This accident is the most serious in the Portuguese capital since 1963, when the upper structure of the Cais do Sodré railway station collapsed.

 Background

 An operator's view from the cabin of car No. 1 in July 2023, showing the location of its fatal derailment.

 The Ascensor da Glória is one of three street-running funicular routes operating in Lisbon.
 With a capacity of 42 passengers on each car, it serves the route between Bairro Alto and Restauradores Square.
 The two cars, which are attached by a haulage cable, use on-board electric motors to provide propulsion.
 The route spans about 265 m at a slope of 17.7% (10.0°).
 It was designated as a national monument in 2002 and is a popular mode of transport for tourists and locals.